2023 OPIOID RESPONSE SYMPOSIUM

 L'Association des hôpitaux du district de Columbia s'efforce de faire progresser les hôpitaux et les systèmes de santé du district en promouvant des politiques et des initiatives qui renforcent notre système de soins.

-Experts from DC Health, the Department of Forensic Sciences, and the Office of the Chief Medical Examiner will discuss opioid trends, testing, and composition in the District.
-The speakers will estimate the scope of the District’s opioid epidemic evidenced by data on overdoses, hospital transports, Narcan administration and deaths, and key demographics of individuals who have overdosed on opioids.
-The presenters will describe trends in opioid composition, including fentanyl levels, and outline methods used for overdose and opioid surveillance.
+The speaker will estimate the scope of the District’s opioid epidemic evidenced by data on overdoses, hospital transports, naloxone administration, and deaths; recognize key demographics of individuals who have overdosed on opioids; describe trends in opioid composition, including fentanyl levels; and outline methods the District uses for overdose and opioid surveillance.

 Death and disability resulting from the use of prescription and street opioids has skyrocketed in the past 20 years, and emergency departments have seen a sharp escalation in visits related to opioid use disorder, opioid overdose, and chronic pain.
 This presentation will describe the fundamental principles around the prevention, identification, and treatment of patients with OUD, with an emphasis on the first-line therapy buprenorphine, which protects OUD patients from withdrawal, cravings and overdose, if effectively initiated from the ED.

 Presenter: Dr. Reuben Strayer, MD, FRCPC, FAAEM, FASAM, Author of emupdates.com and Emergency Physician based in New York City